krahets/hello-algo/docs-en/chapter_array_and_linkedlist/list.md

 # List

-A "list" is an abstract data structure concept, representing an ordered collection of elements.
-It provides operations such as element access, modification, addition, deletion, and iteration, without requiring users to consider capacity limitations.
-Lists can be implemented using linked lists or arrays.
+A "list" is an abstract data structure concept that represents an ordered collection of elements, supporting operations such as element access, modification, addition, deletion, and traversal, without requiring users to consider capacity limitations.
+Lists can be implemented based on linked lists or arrays.

-- A linked list inherently serves as a list, allowing for the addition, deletion, searching, and modification of elements.
-Additionally, it has the flexibility to adjust its length dynamically.
+- A linked list inherently serves as a list, supporting operations for adding, deleting, searching, and modifying elements, with the flexibility to dynamically adjust its size.
-- Arrays also provide these operations, but due to their immutable length property, they can be considered as a list with a length limit.
+- Arrays also support these operations, but due to their immutable length, they can be considered as a list with a length limit.

-When implementing lists using arrays, **the immutable length property reduces their practicality**.
-This is due to the often unpredictable nature of data storage needs, making it challenging to select an appropriate list length.
+When implementing lists using arrays, **the immutability of length reduces the practicality of the list**.
+This is because predicting the amount of data to be stored in advance is often challenging, making it difficult to choose an appropriate list length.
 If the length is too small, it may not meet the requirements; if too large, it may waste memory space.

-To address this issue, we can implement lists using a "dynamic array."
+To solve this problem, we can implement lists using a "dynamic array."
 It inherits the advantages of arrays and can dynamically expand during program execution.

 In fact, **many programming languages' standard libraries implement lists using dynamic arrays**, such as Python's `list`, Java's `ArrayList`, C++'s `vector`, and C#'s `List`.
 In the following discussion, we will consider "list" and "dynamic array" as synonymous concepts.